walmav/spire-katacoda/app-envoy/step4.md

 `cat customer-service-envoy.log`{{execute}}

-At the end of the log, you should see `all dependencies initialized. starting workers`.
+At the end of the log, you should see:
+`all dependencies initialized. starting workers`